-NOTE: You may receive advanced standing for this unit upon completion of an approved Ethics Unit (postgraduate level) and the FAAA Professional Code module on FAAA Learn.
+NOTE: You will receive advanced standing for this unit upon completion of an approved Ethics Unit (postgraduate level)

-CFP 2 - Applied Strategies 1 Overview
+CFP 2 - Applied Strategies 1

 This unit is based on strategy development.
 Strategy development is seen as a fundamental role of financial planners and the ability to develop integrated strategies for specific clients is one of the characteristics of a CFP® practitioner.